Preparing for IVF: Everything you need to know

 6. Embryo transfer

-You will visit the clinic where our team will make you comfortable in our ward.
+For your embryo transfer, you will visit the clinic where our team will make you comfortable in our ward.
 Then the embryo chosen by our embryologists is transferred under ultrasound guidance into your uterus by our fertility consultants in our specially designed embryo transfer room.

 7. Post-transfer

-Preparing yourself holistically for treatment in 2025
+Preparing yourself holistically for treatment in 2026

 Beyond understanding the treatment process, our patients often want to know how they can feel more holistically prepared.
 We’ve put together our top tips on common topics so you can feel ready to expand your family mentally, physically, and financially.